totten/rpow/README.md

 not require any special mysqld options.
 Whenever you want the read-only slave to update, call `rebuild-ro` again.

+When you are done doing development, you can go back to a standard configuration by deleting `civicrm.settings.d/pre.d/100-civirpow.php`.

 ## TODO

 Add integration tests covering DB_civirpow